Sinjil: British Mandate

 In the 1945 statistics the population was 1,320 Muslims while the total land area was 14,186 dunams, according to an official land and population survey.
 Of this, 4,169 were allocated for plantations and irrigable land, 4,213 for cereals, while 47 dunams were classified as built-up (urban) areas.

-Jordanian era
+Jordanian period

 In the wake of the 1948 Arab–Israeli War, and after the 1949 Armistice Agreements, Sinjil came under Jordanian rule.
 It was annexed by Jordan in 1950.

 In 1961, the population of Sinjil was 1,778 persons.

-post-1967
+Post-1967

 Since the Six-Day War in 1967, Sinjil has been under Israeli occupation.
 The population of Singil in the 1967 census conducted by the Israeli authorities was 1,823, of whom 18 originated from the Israeli territory.